2014–15 Club Atlas season

 The 2014–15 Atlas season was the 68th professional season of Mexico's top-flight football league.
 The season is split into two tournaments—the Torneo Apertura and the Torneo Clausura—each with identical formats and each contested by the same eighteen teams.
 Atlas began their season on July 19, 2014, against Tigres UANL, Atlas played their homes games on Saturdays at 9:00pm local time.

-Atlas qualify to the final phase in the Apertura tournament and was eliminated in the quarter-finals by Rayados de Monterrey.

-Atlas qualify to the Copa Libertadores 2015.
+Atlas qualified to the final phase in the Apertura tournament and was eliminated in the quarter-finals by Rayados de Monterrey.
+Atlas qualified to the Copa Libertadores 2015.